lun-ai/MIPlain/README.md

 ## Repository composition
 In the following section, we describe the compositions of this repository for reader reference.
 Details of the arrangement are be discussed.
-If interested about additional information, please find the contact of author at the page bottom.
+If interested about additional information and raw empirical data of experiments, please find the contact of author at the page bottom.

 ### Minimax database (not required to reproduce for MIPlain local use)
 - minimax/canonical_map.m